terra-money/classic-core/docs/concepts/validator/validator-faq.md

   * Commission: `100 * 80% * 1%` = 0.8 Luna
   * Validator's reward: `100 * 20% + Commission` = 20.8 Luna
   * Delegators' rewards: `100 * 80% - Commission` = 79.2 Luna (each delegator will be able to claim its portion of these rewards in proportion to their stake)

+### How does Luna supply behave over time?

+Luna is the mining token for the Terra chain, but it is also the stability collateral pair for the stablecoin Terra.
+Luna is minted to contract Terra supply (see [this](../stability.md)).
+In order to constrain inflation and return Luna supply to the target, the protocol burns a certain percentage of Terra seigniorage gains every month.
+The genesis Luna burn ratio is set to be 20%, and this changes over time depending on macroeconomic conditions.

 ### What are the slashing conditions?